Author: Steve Bennett

 Sat- Competition or Training

-Low Glycogen is the first thing I look toward if the athlete is not sick but is feeling tired from training.
-After being reminded to eat more and at the right time they become and stay much fresher.
+Low Glycogen is the first thing I look for if the athlete is not sick but feels tired from training.
+After being reminded to eat more and at the right time, they become and stay much fresher.

-There are also reported benefits of ingesting some protein immediately after training to enhance repair and growth.
-The Science behind the theory is to do with higher levels of Growth Hormone and Testosterone that result after from hard training.
-This amy be a Growth and Repair window in addition to the Glycogen window.
+The benefits of ingesting some protein are also reported immediately after training to enhance repair and growth.
+The Science behind the theory is related to higher levels of Growth Hormone and Testosterone that result from hard training.
+This may be a Growth and Repair window in addition to the Glycogen window.

 The quest to be a Great Athlete